 Previous Air Quality Scholarship Winners

 Previous scholarship winners since 2004 are listed below.
-For information on the Robert Caton Scholarship, the David Bates Scholarship and the BC CLEAR Fund, see Air Quality Research Funding.
+For information on the Robert Caton Scholarship and the David Bates Scholarship see Air Quality Research Funding.

 Devyani Singh is a Ph.D. candidate in the Faculty of Forestry at the University of British Columbia, co-supervised by Dr. Gary Bull and Dr. Hisham Zerriffi.
 She obtained an MBA (finance) from the University of Iowa, and a M.Sc. in Environmental Science from The Ohio State University.
 Devyani is part of a larger US Environmental Protection Agency (EPA) funded project on the "Experimental interventions to facilitate clean cookstove adoption, promote clean indoor air, and mitigate climate change".
 Almost 3 billion people globally depend on solid fuels as a source of meeting daily cooking requirements.
 This use of solid fuels has a huge impact on human health, air quality, environment, and society.
 The broad objectives of her project are linked to feasible improvements in dissemination of clean stoves and their impacts on health, environment, and climate.
 In particular, her research involves assessing the impacts of fuelwood extraction on forest sustainability and household emissions.
 After completion of her PhD in fall 2017, Devyani aspires to work in the science-policy interface on solutions benefitting environment and society.